xonsh/xonsh/docs/xonshrc.rst

     >>>
     >>> $PROMPT_FIELDS['shelldate'] = get_shelldate

-Use the Nix Package manager wish Xonsh
+Use the Nix Package manager with Xonsh
 --------------------------------------
 To users of the `Nix Package Manager <https://www.nixos.org/>`_ these few lines might be life-savers: